-In 2022, there were no reported/confirmed large whale commercial prawn gear entanglements in BC waters, but there was one humpback whale entanglement in recreational prawn gear in 2022.
-The DFO Marine Mammal response crew was able to locate the whale, assess its condition, and to cut all the prawning gear free.
-Overall, use of weighted or sinking line has reduced entanglements in prawn gear.
+In 2023, there were no reported/confirmed large whale commercial prawn gear entanglements in BC waters.
+Overall, use of weighted or sinking line has reduced entanglements in prawn gear and will be required in the recreational as well as commercial fisheries in 2024.